Rishabh-Chandrode/SDE-Sheet/16.String2/readme.md

 ## 3)Minimum characters needed to be inserted in the beginning to make it palindromic
         s.length() - length of longest common subsequence

+## 4)Check for Anagrams
+        string only contain lowercase english alphabet.
+        use array of size 26.
+        s[i]-'a';